 San Francisco native Eva Karasik achieved a childhood dream in 1973, when she became the youngest member of the San Francisco Opera Orchestra.
 She had always hoped to follow in the footsteps of her father, who spent 40 years as a violist in the San Francisco Opera and Symphony.

-Eva’s early violin studies with her father led to the Cleveland Institute, where she studied violin with Elmer Setzer, Daniel Majeske, and Donald Weilerstein, and with the conductor James Levine.
-During her years in Cleveland she traveled extensively throughout the country as the violinist in a rock’n’roll band.
+Eva’s early violin studies with her father led to admission at the Cleveland Institute, where she studied violin with Elmer Setzer, Daniel Majeske, and Donald Weilerstein, and with the conductor James Levine.
+During her years in Cleveland, she traveled extensively throughout the country as the violinist in a rock’n’roll band.

-When Eva first joined the Opera Orchestra, she was also in demand as a free-lancer, using her crossover skills to play in the exclusive club scene and theaters and hotels.
+When Eva first joined the Opera Orchestra, she was also in demand as a freelance musician, using her crossover skills to play in the exclusive club scene and theaters and hotels.